 A too big tartan pleat skirt got it started

 Therefore, my mother had taken a pleat in on the left and right side of the skirt.
-Later when this was too tight, she let one out and then again later she let out the other.
+Later when this was too tight, she let one out and then again later, she let out the other.
 I loved that skirt especially with a white turtleneck.
-I remember that for a school photo I wore this skirt with the white turtleneck and my mother was later upset that she had to pay for a portrait of mine that was black and white as she said.
+I remember that for a school photo I wore this skirt with the white turtleneck.
+My mother was later upset that I hadn’t reminded her that the photographer would come that day to school.
+I liked the look how she had styled my Bristish Classic outfit.
+She was uspset because she had to pay for a portrait of mine that was black and white as she said.

 Wrap tartan with big safety pin